Skip to main content

 Is the phone still effective in B2B prospecting?

-Yes, 57% of decision-makers prefer to be contacted by phone for significant commercial proposals.
-The key is not to call cold: a call contextualized by an intent signal (hiring, funding round) achieves a conversation rate 4 times higher than a classic cold call.
+Yes.
+57% of decision-makers prefer to be contacted by phone for significant commercial proposals.
+The key is not calling cold: a call grounded in an intent signal such as a hiring push or a funding round achieves a conversation rate 4x higher than a classic cold call.

 How should I structure a signal-based prospecting call?

-Open with the signal: “I noticed you are hiring a [role], I am reaching out because…” then move to value: “Our clients in your situation save an average of 15 hours per week on prospecting.”
-Finish with an open question to engage the conversation.
+Open with the signal: “I noticed you’re hiring a [role], I’m reaching out because…” then move to value: “Our clients in your situation save an average of 15 hours per week on prospecting.”
+Finish with an open question to get the conversation moving.

 How many calls should I make per day to get results?

-In cold prospecting, you need 80 to 100 calls per day for 2 to 3 meetings.
-With intent signals, 20 to 30 targeted calls are enough to achieve the same number of meetings, because each call has a clear reason.
-The time savings are considerable for sales teams.
+Cold prospecting typically requires 80 to 100 calls per day for 2 to 3 meetings.
+With intent signals, 20 to 30 targeted calls are enough to reach the same meeting count, because each call has a clear reason behind it.
+The time savings for a sales team add up fast.

 Share: